AndersDeath/diary2/000-current.md

 So, I have at one tooth less than before.
 It is sad but the cool part that the doctor set prostetic up and in 3-6 month I can set some artificial tooth.
 It will be nice.
 Also I had to move my barber to another week due to his vacation.
 I will go to him in one week.

 # 17 August - Samstag - Yerevan - 695 Tag der Einwanderung - Heat Sunny

+I don't feel good today but went for a walk with Ksusha.